 The Great Ocean Road officially runs for another 35 kilometres before ending at the dairy town of Allansford.
 If you’re partial to cheese, you’ll love Allansford’s main attraction, Cheese World.

-If you have the time, it’s well worth extending your Great Ocean Road self drive itinerary to take in some of the highlights that await a little further on.
+If you have the time, it’s well worth extending your Great Ocean Road trip to take in some of the highlights that await a little further on.
 The coastline becomes even more rugged and ragged, and there’s plenty more to explore.

 The first stop after the Great Ocean Road is the heritage city of Warrnambool.